Understanding my loss of strength

 That being said, the Oura ring should provide me with several benefits.

 The first benefit the Oura ring should offer is sleep tracking, particularly tracking deep sleep and sleep stages.
-It’s very important to maximize your deep sleep since this stage of sleep is understood to be the most restorative.
+It’s very important to maximize deep sleep since this stage of sleep is understood to be the most restorative.

 Another reason why I’m looking forward to having the Oura ring is having better measurements on my heart rate variability.
 Having more accurate HRV scores will help me schedule my workouts for when they'll result in better muscle recovery and stimulate more of the hormones responsible for building and maintaining muscle mass.